 What else do they do?

 The Riverwatch network goes beyond being our eyes and ears on the river and around the watershed.
 The program helps build communities along the Ottawa River and its tributaries dedicated to protecting their local reach.
 Riverwatchers may do everything from testing water in our citizen-science water quality test program, to education and outreach, to helping local citizens with shoreline issues.
+We’re also focusing on naturalizing shorelines within communities along our river.

 Ottawa Riverkeeper supports Riverwatch groups with: